winter-telescope/observatory/wsp/roboOps.md

 ### 2. The wintercmd interface: [`wintercmd.py`](https://magellomar-gitlab.mit.edu/WINTER/code/-/blob/sunsim/wsp/command/wintercmd.py)

 The robotic operator class is instantiated in `systemControl.py`, but lives in its own thread.
 The roboOperator methods are not called directly elsewhere in the code, but can be executed through the `wintercmd` tcp/ip command server interface using the function calls defined in `wintercmd.py`.
+These commands can be executed by typing into the WSP terminal, using the GUI that Josh wrote, launching the [`commandClient.py`](https://magellomar-gitlab.mit.edu/WINTER/code/-/blob/master/wsp/command/commandClient.py) program, or using any other process connected to localhost:7000 to pass text command strings.
 Particularly useful robotic operating functions include:

 - `robo_observe`: wraps the `roboOperator.do_observation` function.
 Example calls:
     - `robo_observe altaz 70 270 -f`: do an observation of alt/az = 70/270 and tag as a focus exposure (-f)
     - `robo_observe object "M31"`: do an observation of M31.
 By default it calls the -t method for "TEST"